sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>syslinux-extlinux</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The EXTLINUX bootloader, for booting the local system.
+Short desc    : The EXTLINUX bootloader, for booting the local system.
 URL          : http://syslinux.zytor.com/wiki/index.php/The_Syslinux_Project
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The EXTLINUX bootloader, for booting the local system, as well as all
+Descript     : The EXTLINUX bootloader, for booting the local system, as well as all
              : the SYSLINUX/PXELINUX modules in /boot.
 ```